-Barb Mason Barb Mason has worked in administration for 25 years and is founding Director of CERIC and Treasurer & Secretary of The Counselling Foundation of Canada as well as the Treasurer/Secretary on the CERIC Board of Directors.
+Barb Mason Barb Mason has worked in administration for 25 years and is founding Director of CERIC and Treasurer & Secretary of The Counselling Foundation of Canada as well as the Treasurer/ Secretary on the CERIC Board of Directors.

-Jan Basso Jan Basso is Assistant Vice-President, Experiential Learning & Career Development at Wilfrid Laurier University and Past Chair of the CERIC Board of Directors.
+Jan Basso Jan Basso is Assistant Vice-President, Experiential Learning & Career Development at Wilfrid Laurier University and Past Chair of the CERIC Board of Directors. θ CERIC is directed by a pan-Canadian volunteer Board of Directors reflecting a broad sectoral representation in the field of career counselling.
 Carole MacFarlane Carole MacFarlane is recently retired as Career Programs Co-ordinator for the Vancouver School Board of Education in BC and currently works with the BC Career Education Society.

-Cathy Keates Cathy Keates is the Director of Career Services at Queen's University, Co-Chair of the CERIC Content & Learning Committee, and co-ordinated the CERIC-funded project Career Centre Evaluation: A Practitioner Guide.
+Cathy Keates Cathy Keates is the Director of Career Services at Queen's University, Co-Chair of the CERIC Content & Learning Committee, and coordinated the CERIC-funded project Career Centre Evaluation: A Practitioner Guide.